Symmetric Solutions to Symmetric Partial Difference Equations: introduction

 \section{introduction}

-This paper uses elementary methods from the representation theory of finite groups (acting on infinite dimensional vector spaces) to study systems of linear partial difference equations on the lattice $\Z^n$ that are invariant under a finite group of symmetries.
-It shows that if there exists a nonzero solution to the system of difference equations then there also exists a nonzero symmetric solution, i.e. a solution that is invariant under this group of symmetries.
+This paper uses elementary methods from the representation theory of finite groups (acting on infinite dimensional vector spaces) to study solutions to a system of equations determined by a matrix of partial difference operators on the lattice $\Z^n$ that are invariant under a finite group of symmetries.
+It shows that if there exists a nonzero solution to the system of difference equations, then there also exists a nonzero symmetric solution, i.e. a solution that is invariant under this group of symmetries.

-On the lattice $\Z^n$, denoted $\L$, are $n$ independent forward shift operators $\sigma_1, \ldots, \sigma_n$ along the $n$ coordinate axes.
-These operators together with their inverses, the backward shifts, generate the algebra $A = \C\diff$ of partial difference operators on $\L$.
-Its ideals define partial difference equations, and more generally submodules of $A^k$ define systems of partial difference equations.
-Difference operators act on the set $\F$ of all complex valued functions on $\L$ leading to the notion of a solution to a difference equation.
-The object of study here is the set of all solutions to a system of difference equations (precise definitions appear in the next section).
+On the lattice $\Z^n$, denoted henceforth by $\mathbb{L}$, are $n$ independent forward shift operators $\sigma_1, \ldots, \sigma_n$ along the $n$ coordinate axes.
+These operators together with their inverses, the backward shifts, generate the algebra $A = \C\diff$ of partial difference operators on $\mathbb{L}$.
+Difference operators act on the (infinite dimensional) space $\F$ of all complex valued functions on $\mathbb{L}$.
+Given an $\ell \times k$ matrix $P(\sig)$ with entries from $A$, it defines a system of $\ell$ difference equations, and its solutions in $\F^k$ is the object of our study (precise definitions appear in the next section).

-Suppose $G$ is a group of symmetries of the $\C$-algebra $A$; thus every element $g$ of $G$ is an algebra automorphism of $A$, and hence also a $\C$-vector space map.
+Suppose that $G$ is a group of symmetries of the $\C$-algebra $A$; thus every element $g$ of $G$ is an algebra automorphism of $A$, and hence also a $\C$-vector space map.
 The group acts on $A^k$ component wise, and though this action does not define $A$-module maps, submodules of $A^k$ are still mapped to submodules by every $g$.
-Thus given a submodule $P \subset A^k$, it makes sense to ask if $P$ is $G$-invariant, i.e. if $g(P) = P$.
-If so, then $P$ is said to admit $G$ as a group of symmetries.
-This is similar to a Lie point symmetry of a vector field as every $g$ maps the set of solutions of $P$ to itself.
+Thus, given the $A$-submodule $P \subset A^k$ generated by the $\ell$ rows of $P(\sig)$, it makes sense to ask if $P$ is $G$-invariant, i.e. if $g(P) = P$ for all $g$ in $G$.
+If so, then the system of equations defined by $P(\sig)$ is said to admit $G$ as a group of symmetries.
+Then, every $g$ in $G$ maps the set of solutions of $P(\sig)$ to itself (this is exactly similar to the case of a Lie point symmetry of a vector field).
+A symmetric solution to a $G$-invariant system is one which is invariant under the action of $G$.